chad-szymarek/impetus/README.md

-# Tabletop Character Profiles
+# Impetus

-A minimalistic website to help keep track of the more narrative aspects of a tabletop rpg character.
+A minimalistic website to help keep track of the more narrative aspects of a tabletop rpg character, such as goals the character wants to complete during their adventure.

 # Technologies Used